CRFitzgerald/Group-7-Data-Project/README.md

 * There wasn't a significant correlation between rating and delivery time

 ## Support
-We joined used classtime to work through issues, office hours prior to class, and utilized AskBCS Learning Assistants for the support needed for this group assignment.
+We used classtime to work through issues, office hours prior to class, and utilized AskBCS Learning Assistants for the support needed for this group assignment.

 ## Submission Includes
 ##### Main Codes: